awatts-tech/mcwt_october2020/cheatsheets/HTMLCSSJSReview.md

 - What does is mean to have "semantic" tags?
 Why is it important?
 - How do you create a radio button?
-- What is the benefit of wrapping a form in a label?
+- What is the benefit of wrapping a form element in a label?

 ## CSS